 Cannabis has been used as an all-purpose homeopathic remedy for centuries.
-Over time, evidence suggests that the plant was an herbal remedy for psycho-neurological disorders, breast cancer, rheumatism, sexual disorders, and painful complications related to childbirth.
+Over time, evidence suggests that the plant was an herbal remedy for psycho-neurological disorders, cancer (the latest evidences are the “lung cancer miracles“), rheumatism, sexual disorders, and painful complications related to childbirth.
 Now, this ancient tool has a new, modern application.
 A cannabis patch is in development for patients with fibromyalgia and diabetic nerve pain.

 Early research suggests that cannabis may have powerful therapeutic effects for both conditions, and this new pain patch offers a novel new approach for conditions that are incredibly difficult to treat.